astroumd/PHYS265-spring24/github.md

 1. Clone an existing repo.
 Try https://github.com/astroumd/PHYS265-spring24

-2. Update this repo with a **pull**, though on Desktop it's called **fetch**.
+2. Update this repo with a **pull**, on Desktop it's called **fetch**.
 Most often there is nothing.
    Look at the *History* tab
    on the top left when the latest file was modified/added.
 You can also view differences between successive versions of the files.

-3. Create your own new repo for Lab1, and create a README file.
+3. Create your own new repo for Lab1, and add a README file from the menu.
+Or create one later.
    Suggested name is **PHYS265-spring24-lab1**,   but feel free to pick any name.
-   Set permissions (to be discussed if we are using private or public).
+   When asked, pick a private repo.

 4. Modify the README file, and put your name in it.
 Upload this file back to github but first committing it to the **main** branch (blue button bottom left), after which on the right side you will see your pending actions, in this case **Push Origin**.

+5. Since your repo is private, you'll need to give permission to the graders to read your code.
+Do this from the web interface of your repo:

+        Settings (top right) -> Collaborators (top of left column) -> Add People

+   where you add your instructors:

+        gcarterhall
+        sjean022
+        teuben

+6. (optional) Create a public README.md file in your own github.com/yourname/yourname repository.
+   For example look at my barebones one   https://github.com/teuben/teuben/   but there are many better examples online.

 This document printed from: https://github.com/astroumd/PHYS265-spring24/blob/main/github.md